 - Police officer salaries

-- Salaries over £58,200, including benefits and bonus payments
+- Salaries over £58,00 including benefits and bonus payments, can be found within the PCC Statement of Accounts

 - Police officer pay scales (look under 'Pay and benefits')